DE1-Engineering-Mathematics/module-resources/tutorial_sheets/09-laplace-transforms.md

 (b) What is the flow at $t = 4$?
 <div class = "answer">
-Transform back to the original dimension using the inverse laplace transform.
+Transform back to the original dimension using the inverse laplace transform. <br>
 $\mathcal{L}^{-1}${$\frac{-1}{2(s+1)}-\frac{1}{2(s-1)}$} <br>
 $\quad\Rightarrow{} = \frac{-1}{2}(e^t+e^{-t})$ <br>
 At $t = 4, \boxed{v=-27.3082}$